THE SHORT AND THE LONG OF IT

 Emily is the founder and principal of Mottram Architecture, a boutique practice specializing in new homes and renovations that are beautiful, functional, comfortable, healthy, and durable.

-Emily received her Bachelor of Architecture degree from Penn State University and is a Registered Architect in Maine, Massachusetts, New Hampshire, Pennsylvania and Utah; she has also previously been registered in New York and Texas.
-Emily is a member of the National Council of Architectural Registration Boards (NCARB), the Maine Indoor Air Quality Council (MIAQC), and the Natural Resources Council of Maine (NRCM), the state’s leading organization working to protect and preserve the environment.
+Emily received her Bachelor of Architecture degree from Penn State University and is currently a Registered Architect in Maine, Massachusetts, New Hampshire, Pennsylvania and Utah.
+Emily is a member of the National Council of Architectural Registration Boards (NCARB), the National Association of Women In Construction (NAWIC), and the Natural Resources Council of Maine (NRCM), the state’s leading organization working to protect and preserve the environment.

 An educator at heart, Emily also teaches building science and sustainable design at a local community college and has served as a consultant for projects in a secondary school trade program.
 She hosts the weekly podcast E3: Energy and Efficiency with Emily [HM1] and co-hosts the live-streamed BS* + Beer Show, a weekly building science show for professionals and “civilians” alike.